The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 #include "db_sta/dbSta.hh"
 ```

-Note this example also incorrectly uses <>'s around openroad headers.
+Note this example also incorrectly uses `<>'s` around OpenROAD headers.

 Header files should only include files to support the header.
 Include
 files necessary for code in the code file, not the header.